Asian shares mostly higher after wobbly day on Wall Street

 People are also reading…

-Strict lockdown measures in China have added to concerns about slowing growth because of damage to the world’s second-largest economy.
-The flow of industrial goods has been disrupted by the suspension of access to Shanghai, home of the world’s busiest port, and other industrial cities including Changchun and Jilin in northeast China.
+Strict COVID-19 lockdown measures in China have added to concerns about slowing growth, disrupting the flow of industrial goods and other business activity in Shanghai, home of the world’s busiest port, and other industrial cities including Changchun and Jilin in northeast China.

 Beijing has been conducting mass testing this week as it decides on what degree of controls to impose in the capital.